-Answering these questions will help you determine whether you are working with a scholarly journal.
+Instructors often require that you use scholarly sources in your assignments.
+Answering these questions will help you determine whether the article you are working with is scholarly.

 - Introduction or Literature Review